Tag Archive | strawberries

 Planting varieties that mature at different times prolongs the harvest, but place them in separate beds for ease of maintenance.
 Keep track of the varieties you’ll be growing in your garden.

 There are 4 main groups of strawberries, with many varieties within each category.
-Look for disease resistance, and consider other characteristics, such as color, size of fruit, and time of harvest.
+Look for disease resistance, and consider other characteristics, such as color, fruit size, and time of harvest.

 1. June-Bearing